If it’s your first time visiting Thailand, this is the perfect 10 day Thailand itinerary guide for you.

 SAD FACT: There used to be a lot of wild elephants running around Thailand.
-Poaching, elephant circuses are serious threats to elephants and now there are only 3.000 to 4.000 elephants left.
+Poaching, elephant circuses are severe threats to elephants, and now there are only 3.000 to 4.000 elephants left.

 THE YE PENG FESTIVAL

 If you happen to travel to Thailand in November, then you are in luck.
-Ye Peng is one of the most fascinating festivals.
-“Yee” means two and “Peng” stands for full moon day.
+Ye Peng is one of the fascinating festivals.
+“Yee” means two, and “Peng” stands for full moon day.
 This indicates the exact night of the festival: the second full moon of the Lanna calendar.